harrisonlab/root_architecture/Fine_mapping/Fine_mapping.md

+#Fine mapping dwarfing regions associated with bark ratio

-# Rootstocks alignment M9 MM106 M27
+## Rootstocks alignment M9 MM106 M27

 ### Fastaqc and trim  were done by Greg.